Palos Verdes Estates Securities Lawyer

 Does Varnavides Law handle cases outside California?

-Yes.
-Attorney Gary Varnavides is licensed in California and New York, and FINRA arbitrations can be conducted in any location.
-We represent investors nationwide in securities matters and can arrange virtual consultations for clients outside the Los Angeles area.
+FINRA arbitrations can often be conducted outside the client’s home city depending on the forum, account documents, and parties.
+We represent investors in appropriate securities matters and can arrange virtual consultations for clients outside the Los Angeles area.

 Protect Your Financial Future